- What is anemia?

 There may also be other symptoms, depending on the type of anemia.
 For example, iron deficiency anemia may cause wounds to heal slowly and brittle nails.
 VItamin B12 deficiency anemia may cause pins and needles, confusion and depression.

-In the early stages of anemia, some people may not experience symptoms.
+Good to know: In the early stages of anemia, some people may not experience symptoms.

 - Dietary deficiencies of essential vitamins and minerals, such as vitamin B12, folic acid and iron